 Do you want to know the cost of your website testing on mobile devices?

-Why is it necessary to test mobile website versions on real devices?
+Why is it necessary to test websites on real devices: iOS (iPhone) and Android?

 Proper testing of mobile versions of the website allows you to identify the factors affecting its loading speed and time.
 Optimizing such factors as image size and encoding, js-script and CSS settings, hosting settings, and content compression makes it possible to increase the loading speed of the pages by several times.